Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy: Introduction

 \section{Introduction}

-Growing examination volumes\cite{winder2021weS1} and complexity\cite{european2022roleS2} have drastically increased the workloads\cite{lantsman2022trendS3} of radiologists, with no relief in sight\cite{bruls2020workloadS4}.
+Growing examination volumes\cite{winder2021weS1} and complexity\cite{european2022roleS2} have drastically increased the workloads\cite{lantsman2022trendS3} of radiologists, with no foreseeable resolution\cite{bruls2020workloadS4}.
 This challenge, compounded by a global radiologist shortage\cite{meng2023growingS5,yaghmai2024editorialS6}, raises concerns about burnout and potential diagnostic errors\cite{yaghmai2024editorialS6}.
-The early application of large language models\cite{bhayana2024chatbotsS7,han2024comparativeS8} in radiology concentrated on text-based tasks like suggesting diagnoses\cite{wang2025evaluationS9}, summarizing guidelines\cite{lim2024chatgptS10}, and extracting patient information\cite{wang2024entityS11}.
-However, given the inherently visual nature of radiology, the focus is rapidly shifting towards vision-language models\cite{DiagnosticAccS12} (VLMs) such as GPT-4o, Gemini 2.5 Pro, and Claude 4, which integrate image analysis with linguistic capabilities.
+The early application of large language models\cite{bhayana2024chatbotsS7,han2024comparativeS8} in radiology focused on text-based tasks like suggesting diagnoses\cite{wang2025evaluationS9}, summarizing guidelines\cite{lim2024chatgptS10}, and extracting patient information\cite{wang2024entityS11}.
+However, given the inherently visual nature of radiology, the focus is rapidly shifting towards vision-language models\cite{DiagnosticAccS12} (VLMs) such as GPT-4o (Generative Pretrained Transformer; OpenAI), Gemini 2.5 Pro, and Claude 4, which integrate image analysis with linguistic capabilities.

-A critical challenge to the safe adoption of VLMs in radiology is their propensity to generate hallucinations\cite{Gunjal2024DetectionS13,farquhar2024detectingS14}: plausible-sounding outputs that are not grounded in visual evidence or clinical context.
-Unlike human experts, who express uncertainty, VLMs may present erroneous findings with high linguistic certainty, posing significant risks to diagnostic safety and trust.
+A critical challenge for the safe adoption of VLMs in radiology is their propensity to generate hallucinations\cite{Gunjal2024DetectionS13,farquhar2024detectingS14}: plausible-sounding outputs that are not grounded in visual evidence or clinical context.
+Unlike human experts, who express uncertainty, VLMs may present erroneous findings with high linguistic certainty, posing significant risks to diagnostic safety and clinician trust.
 Reliance on human review for validation is not scalable for routine clinical use\cite{tanno2025collaborationS15}.
 Although uncertainty can be estimated using internal model mechanisms like token probabilities or activations\cite{Ji2023MAPS16,ZOU2023100003S17}, proprietary VLMs lack the transparency necessary for these approaches.
 Alternatively, auxiliary components like reward models can be used\cite{Gunjal2024DetectionS13}, but the need for additional training data or fine-tuning capabilities limits their feasibility for clinical practitioners.
 Consequently, hallucination-detection methods suitable for black-box scenarios are gaining traction.